Say hello to next-gen OpEx

 Bloom’s 2 Sigma . . .
 Refers to research showing that one-on-one tutoring can produce learner performance two standard deviations higher than traditional group instruction.

 Munger Inverting . . .
-A problem-solving approach from Charlie Munger that encourages considering the opposite or reverse perspective (“invert the problem”) to generate insights and avoid errors.
+A problem-solving approach from Charlie Munger that considers the opposite or reverse perspective (“invert the problem”) to generate insights and avoid errors.

 Communication Models